danchaud-vincent/oc_project6_mdd/back/README.md

 # BACK : MDD APPLICATION

-This backend project was generated using[Spring Initializr](https://start.spring.io/).
+This backend project was generated using [Spring Initializr](https://start.spring.io/).
 It uses Spring Boot for application configuration and management, Maven for dependency management, and Java 21 as the runtime environment.

 ## Project Description